olivecha/guitarsounds/paper/paper.md

 # Summary

-The `guitarsounds` python package allows rapidly visualizing relevant features of harmonic sounds and is mainly developed to compare musical instrument design iterations. `guitarsounds` is wrapped around common signal processing techniques, such as the Fourier transform, and augments them to perform a meaningful analysis of transient harmonic sounds.
+The `guitarsounds` python package can be used to rapidly visualize relevant features of harmonic sounds and is mainly developed to compare musical instrument design iterations.
+`guitarsounds` is wrapped around common signal processing techniques, such as the Fourier transform, and augments them to perform a meaningful analysis of transient harmonic sounds.
 Such sounds are defined as having a well defined onset and a frequency-amplitude distribution clearly concentrated around defined partials.
 Consequently, while the package is named `guitarsounds`, its analysis framework can be used with any harmonic sound, such as those produced by a piano or a percussion instrument.

 As an example, the log-time envelop, which describes the amplitude of a sound with a higher refinement in time at the start of the sound, can be computed for a sound filtered within a specific frequency bandwidth.
 By plotting such a feature for the same note played on two instruments, the dynamic response of the instruments can be compared for a specific frequency range.